mikblacklab/Biochem_R_training/04_Session4_rmarkdown_activity.md

 This is just the beginning!
-There is lots of additional formatting that can be applied - see the Markdown Quick Reference guide that is built into RStudio (click the "?" next to the "Knit HTML" buttin, and choose "Markdown Quick Reference").
+There is lots of additional formatting that can be applied - see the Markdown Quick Reference guide that is built into RStudio (click the "?" next to the "Knit HTML" button, and choose "Markdown Quick Reference").

 ## Now what?